Overseas earnings help boost European shares

 "It will impinge on the retail sector, and in the auto sector it has already started to take some of the steam out of the market," Monument's Ash said.

-Retailers Ahold and Delhaize led the pan-European losers' board on Friday, down 4 and 3 percent respectively.
+Retailers Ahold AHLN.AS and Delhaize DELB.BR led the pan-European losers' board on Friday, down 4 and 3 percent respectively.

 Concerned about the domestic woes in Europe, investors have tended to prefer companies with international exposure, especially to faster-growing emerging markets.